AAF Bilateral Exchange Programs

 • Participants must be enrolled at their home university as medical students for the duration of their rotation in the US.

-• Eight weeks of core clerkships in all of the following specialties must be completed prior to the start of your stay in the US: Internal Medicine | Surgery | Obstetrics/Gynecology | Pediatrics and Psychiatry.
+• Eight weeks of core clerkships in the following specialties must be completed prior to the application at our US partner institution or before the start of your stay in the US: Internal Medicine | Surgery | Obstetrics/Gynecology | Pediatrics and Psychiatry.
+On the application form, please state all core clerkships that you have completed by the time of your application and all core clerkships that you are planning to complete before your fellowship.

 • Applicants need to provide proof of perfect English skills through an official English certificate (TOEFL iBT, Cambridge Certificate, IELTS or Matura diploma) or be an English native speaker.